Professor-Puddle/Eclipse-Hub-Issues/README.md

 Hello!
 This webpage was created so you can figure out your eclipse hub issues here.<br>Please note that I do not own Eclipse Hub, and this is an unofficial website created by me.
 Eclipse Hub was created by [£thanoj1#3304](https://discord.com/users/534231910180716565).<br>
 If none of these solutions seem to work for you, please contact £thanoj1 for assistance.

+## Current situation
+So currently Eclipse Hub is experiencing some issues with the hosting provider, hence the website might not work sometimes, or the script might not load.<br>
+Please be patient till these issues are completely fixed.<br>
+What you can do is, join the discord server (when possible) and look at the members.
+You will see three bots.
+One of them is called "Eclipse Bot Experimental".<br>
+If the bot is online, then try executing the hub, it should work.
+If the bot is offline, then the hub will not execute.
+Please wait till the bot is back online.

 ## Tips for all issues
 Most issues fix themselves after waiting for a few minutes or after retrying.<br>
 The hub is only supported by Krnl and Synapse.
 No other executor supports it as of now.<br>